MicrosoftEdge/WebView2Feedback/specs/DisableNavigatingBackAndForward.md

 [uuid(39A27807-2365-470B-AF28-885502121049), object, pointer_default(unique)]
 interface ICoreWebView2NavigationStartingEventArgs3 : ICoreWebView2NavigationStartingEventArgs2 {

+  /// Indicates if this navigation is going back or forward to an existing entry in the navigation history.
-  /// Get the history change kind of the navigation [propget] HRESULT NavigationHistoryChange([out, retval] COREWEBVIEW2_NAVIGATION_HISTORY_CHANGE_KIND* history_change);
+  [propget] HRESULT NavigationHistoryChange([out, retval] COREWEBVIEW2_NAVIGATION_HISTORY_CHANGE_KIND* history_change);
 }
 }